DidactHQ/didact-docs/docs/core-concepts/setup/installation.md

 ## Install engine and UI

-Now that we have Didact CLI installed and migrations ran, we need to install the other two Didact applications: Didact Engine and Didact UI.
+Now that you have Didact CLI installed and migrations ran, you need to install the other two Didact applications: Didact Engine and Didact UI.
 Run the unified installer command below:

 ```bash
 didact install